 Step 1: Creating A Graphic

 The first step is coming up with a design.
 First, determine how large of a magnet you want to have on your door.
 I try to keep to an 8×10, 5×7, or a 4×6 canvas size, as it makes for easier printing.
+However, the final graphic and be any size, such as this wine bottle graphic.

 For each cruise we create one large magnet on an 8 inch by 10 inch canvas.
 Sometimes the design is based on a theme like Halloween, or Valentines Day.
 Other times, as was the case of the Little Mermaid magnet, it was a request from my daughter.